SamB-C/C-Class-Generator/README.md

 ## TO DO

-- Create cpp file generator.
 - Allow user to input a target file location
 - If process will override file, check with user if this is intended.
 Give option to append to hpp file (in case of template specilisation)
 - Include `.hpp` files of parent classes
 - Multiple template classes.
 - Consider case where there are no member variables
 - Fix pointers
-- Include vector and string when given in form `std::string` or `std::vector`
 - Fill in example in `README.md`